Personal Injury Lawyers

 The process that your personal injury case will follow can be divided into several parts: (1) pre-lawsuit process, (2) lawsuit/court process, (3) your attorney’s actions, and (4) your/the client’s actions.

-The pre-lawsuit process generally involves actions by both the lawyer and the client.
-In the pre-lawsuit phase of a personal injury case, the client is performing a few very important tasks: (1) getting medical care to recover as much as possible from their injuries, (2) communicating how the injuries occurred to their attorney, and (3) communicating with their attorney about the progress in their personal injury case.
 In the pre-lawsuit phase of your personal injury case, your lawyer will investigate and preserve evidence related to your accident case.
 We believe that it is important that accident victims not have to take on the stress and anxiety of worry about how or why an injury occurred.
 That is a task that we take very seriously and we invest significant amounts of money in many cases to properly develop and document the facts of the case completely separate from your injuries.

 Seeking medical treatment as soon after an injury as possible is extremely important.
 If there is a lapse in time between your injury and seeking medical care, it is inevitable that insurance carriers will use that gap in time against you.